What is Foreign Exchange Gain/Loss?

 Recording a Foreign Exchange Gain/Loss

-When preparing the annual financial statements, companies are required to report the transactions in the home currency to make it easy for all stakeholders to understand the financial reports.
-It means that all transactions carried out in foreign currencies must be converted to the home currency at the current exchange rate when the business recognizes the transaction.
+When preparing the annual financial statements, companies are required to report all transactions in their home currency to make it easy for all stakeholders to understand the financial reports.
+This means that all transactions carried out in foreign currencies must be converted to the home currency at the current exchange rate when the business recognizes the transaction.

 For example, assume that a company paid €10,000 in salaries for part-time contractors located in Europe at an exchange rate of $1.15 to 1 euro, the transaction is recorded in the income statement as $11,500 at the end of the accounting period.